Congressional District # 12

 Illinois EPA began a federally-funded engineering evaluation/cost analysis (EE/CA) at the Jennison-Wright site in April 1997.
 The purpose of the EE/CA was to quantify the environmental impacts of remaining site contaminants and to determine the most effective cleanup approach(es).
 Illinois EPA approved the final EE/CA report in July 1999 and then issued a proposed plan to clean up the site.
 Illinois EPA scheduled a public hearing to solicit comments on the proposed cleanup plan.

-After considering and responding to comments from the public, a Record of Decision (ROD), a public document that explains the site cleanup plan, was signed in September 1999 by U.S. EPA and Illinois EPA.
+After considering and responding to comments from the public, a Record of Decision (ROD), a public document that explains the site cleanup plan, was signed in September 1999 by EPA and Illinois EPA.
 The cleanup plan described in the ROD included: (1) off-site disposal of various site wastes at a hazardous waste disposal facility; (2) an on-site biological treatment land farm to treat contaminated soil; (3) steam injection/concentrated contaminant recovery to address groundwater concerns; and (4) injection of a substrate (Hydrogen Release Compound (HRC)) into the subsurface to address the less-contaminated groundwater.

 The remedial design for the site cleanup was completed on July 21, 2003.
 Initial funding for the cleanup was received in 2004.
 This funding was used to remove hazardous and special wastes on the north side of the site and to treat groundwater in this area.
 Cleanup of the northern portion of the site was completed in 2005.

-In December 2005, in lieu of using on-site biological land farming to address soil contamination, U.S. EPA decided to change this component of the remedy and ship contaminated soils to an off-site landfill instead.
+In December 2005, in lieu of using on-site biological land farming to address soil contamination, EPA decided to change this component of the remedy and ship contaminated soils to an off-site landfill instead.
 The change was documented in an Explanation of Significant Differences (ESD) that was signed in 2005.

-A second Explanation of Significant Differences (ESD) was signed in June 2009 to document several minor changes to the remedy, including the need for institutional controls (ICs) to restrict future use of site soils and groundwater, excavation of contaminated soil from beneath 22nd Street, and a contingency plan for addressing potential additional contamination below the Jennite Pit.
+A second Explanation of Significant Differences (ESD) was signed in June 2009 to document several other minor changes to the remedy, including the need for institutional controls (ICs) to restrict future use of site soils and groundwater, excavation of contaminated soil from beneath 22nd Street, and a contingency plan for addressing potential additional contamination below the Jennite Pit.

 After the cleanup of the northern portion of the site was completed in 2005, the cleanup of the southern portion of the site was initiated.
 Construction of the site-wide remedy was completed in 2009.
 Cleanup activities undertaken since 2005 include removal of dioxin-contaminated soils; excavation of the Jennite Pit and the 22nd Street Lagoon; completion of the Area H cleanup; excavation and disposal of soils in the former PCP process area; additional injection of the HRC substrate to promote anaerobic biodegradation of groundwater contaminants; and construction of a treatment system.
 The treatment system includes use of hot water injection wells to remove non-aqueous phase liquids (NAPL) from groundwater.

 The first five-year review (FYR) for the Jennison-Wright site was completed in June 15, 2009.
-The FYR report found that the remedy will be protective of human health and the environment once the construction is complete, the groundwater cleanup objectives are achieved, and the Institutional Controls (ICs) are implemented.
+The FYR report found that the remedy will be protective of human health and the environment once the construction is complete, the groundwater cleanup objectives are achieved, and the ICs are implemented.
 The report also stated that in the meantime, because there are no complete exposure pathways at the site, there are no unacceptable risks to human health and the environment.

 The site later achieved construction completion status in September 2009.
 The groundwater/NAPL treatment system will continue running for a number of years; however, more recent operational data show that the groundwater/NAPL separator is inefficient and must be expanded.
-Illinois EPA and U.S. EPA are planning to replace the current unit in 2014.
+Illinois EPA and EPA began planning to replace the current unit in 2014.
 The cumulative mass of contaminants removed by the system to date exceeds 1,419 lbs.
 Illinois EPA is conducting groundwater monitoring on a quarterly basis to determine the effectiveness of the remedy.

 There are no property reuse plans at this time.
 The Madison County Health Department and Granite City each have an ordinance in place prohibiting the use of groundwater as a potable water source and the installation of private wells.
 The property is also zoned against residential development.
 The Agencies are finalizing an Institutional Control (IC)Implementation Plan to determine appropriate ICs for the site.
 The ICs will provide long-term protection to both the public and the environment and will ensure the integrity and effectiveness of the operating remedy by limiting land use and development to appropriate activities.